qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_general_tools.rst

 * 7 --- MultiPolygon

 ``Geometry CRS`` [crs]
-  optional parameter to specify the coordinate system of the geometry if one wants to avoid possibly slow autodetection.
+  Optional parameter to specify the coordinate system of the geometry if one wants to avoid possibly slow autodetection.

 Outputs